Engineering Accelerated Graduate (EAGr) Program

 *As a result of COVID-19 we are allowing some flexibility with application requirements.
 Please continue to check this page for updates as they become available.

-It is feasible to combine an undergraduate engineering degree in one area with a MS engineering degree in another area (e.g., BS in Mechanical and MS in Industrial), though EAGr is primarily designed to benefit students who earn a BS and MS in the same field - it is still possible.
+It is feasible to combine an undergraduate engineering degree in one area with a MS engineering degree in another area (e.g., BS in Mechanical and MS in Industrial), though EAGr was primarily designed to benefit students who earn a BS and MS in the same field - it is still very possible to complete an interdisciplinary program.
 If you are interested in this, please approach your undergraduate coordinator in your current discipline and the graduate coordinator (listed below) in the program you are interested in pursuing for your MS.

 Any merit-based scholarship, need-based financial aid, or federal and state grants and loans would be directly related to the student’s career level (as an undergraduate or graduate student).
 While the student is an undergraduate, his/her undergraduate types of financial aid would be applicable.
 However, after the student receives his/her undergraduate degree, the student would then be eligible for financial aid as a graduate student and no undergraduate financial aid resources would be available, including undergraduate scholarships that were renewable for up to eight terms.